Mohammed Mahfoodh Al Ardhi: Banking

 In December 2017, Al Ardhi was appointed Chairman of Sohar International, a leading financial institution in Oman.

 He was presented with the “Lifetime Achievement Award” in recognition of his outstanding leadership across the organization and contribution to the financial services sector at the Alam-Al Iktissad Wal-Amaal (AIWA) Awards in 2019.

 Prior to his role with Sohar International, Al Ardhi served as Vice Chairman and then Chairman of National Bank of Oman (NBO), one of the country's largest financial institutions.
 He was also the Chairman of the Executive, Nomination and Remuneration Committee (ENRC).
 As part of his role, Al Ardhi oversaw the bank's growth strategy and its corporate social responsibility programmes, especially those focusing on youth.
 Under Al Ardhi's leadership NBO has expanded into Islamic banking.
 NBO has sponsored a conference on Islamic banking and implemented related training for its staff.

-Al Ardhi received the “Bank of the Year” award for 2012 on behalf of NBO.
-The award, granted by ‘’The Banker’’ magazine and highly coveted, is given for excellence in global banking.